ongyuann/apachelogreader/01 developer guide.md

     - order of growth: time: O(1) space: O(1)

 5. print_results(unique_client_ip_set,client_ip_record)
-    - creates output folder /01 results in the same directory
+    - creates output folder /01 results in the same directory.
     - creates the following output files while evaluating web activities by calling in analyze_query.py:
-      - 0/6 000 dump.txt by dumping the set of unique ip addresses (unique_client_ip_set) and dict of web activities per unique client (client_ip_record) into a text file.
+      1. 000 dump.txt by dumping the set of unique ip addresses (unique_client_ip_set) and dict of web activities per unique client (client_ip_record) into a text file.
-      - 1/6 001 ip_address_list.txt by dumping the set of unique ip addresses only
+      2. 001 ip_address_list.txt by dumping the set of unique ip addresses only
-      - 2/6 002 ip_address_activities.txt by dumping the dict of web activities per unique client
+      3. 002 ip_address_activities.txt by dumping the dict of web activities per unique client
-      - 3/6 003 sql_injections.txt by assessing each element for each key in the dict (client_ip_record), parsing the element through detect_sqli() from analyze_query.py, writes the web activity to the text file if detect_sqli() returns True.
+      4. 003 sql_injections.txt by assessing each element for each key in the dict (client_ip_record), parsing the element through detect_sqli() from analyze_query.py, writes the web activity to the text file if detect_sqli() returns True.
-      - 4/6 004 file_inclusions.txt by assessing each element for each key in the dict (client_ip_record), parsing the element through detect_fi() from analyze_query.py, writes the web activity to the text file if detect_fi() returns True.
+      5. 004 file_inclusions.txt by assessing each element for each key in the dict (client_ip_record), parsing the element through detect_fi() from analyze_query.py, writes the web activity to the text file if detect_fi() returns True.
-      - 5/6 005 web_shells.txt by assessing each element for each key in the dict (client_ip_record), parsing the element through detect_web_shell() from analyze_query.py, writes the web activity to the text file if detect_web_shell() returns True.
+      6. 005 web_shells.txt by assessing each element for each key in the dict (client_ip_record), parsing the element through detect_web_shell() from analyze_query.py, writes the web activity to the text file if detect_web_shell() returns True.
-      - 6/6 006 combined_sqli_rfi_shells.txt calls all 3 detection modules from analyze_query.py and writes all web activities that trigger detection criteria to the text file.
+      7. 006 combined_sqli_rfi_shells.txt calls all 3 detection modules from analyze_query.py and writes all web activities that trigger detection criteria to the text file.
-      - late addition: runs dump_reader.dump_csv() that will create a csv version of 000 dump.txt.
+      8. late addition: runs dump_reader.dump_csv() that will create a csv version of 000 dump.txt.
     - order of growth: time: O(4n^2) space: O(n^2)

 how it works: analyze_query.py